jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 ### Disengage

-If you take the Disengage action, your movement doesn’t provoke [[opportunity attacks]] for the rest of the turn.
+If you take the Disengage action, your movement doesn’t provoke [[Opportunity Attacks]] for the rest of the turn.

 ### Dodge

 When you take the Dodge action, you focus entirely on avoiding attacks.
 Until the start of your next turn, any attack roll made against you has [[disadvantage]] if you can see the attacker, and you make Dexterity saving throws with [[advantage]].
-You lose this benefit if you are [[incapacitated]] or if your speed drops to 0.
+You lose this benefit if you are [[Incapacitated]] or if your speed drops to 0.

 ### Help